TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 2/Luke 2.16.md

 ---

-And they came with haste, and found both Mary and Joseph, and the babe lying in the manger.
+They came with haste, and found both Mary and Joseph, and the baby was lying in the feeding trough.